LKocaj/09-readme-generator/src/README.md

-# Readme generator
+# README generator

 ## Summary
-Readme for readme generator
+creates a quick and simple readme

 ## Table of Contents
 - [Description](#description)